rodrigoalvesvieira/old-blog/_posts/2012-02-12-factorial-function-clojure.md

 ---
-layout: post
+layout: post_no_comments
-title: Factorial function in Clojure
+title: Non-recursive factorial function in Clojure
 ---

-<span class="drops">O</span>n later 2011 I wrote a small article [1] on what I think is the most beautiful implementation of a factorial method in Ruby.
-Recently, I did that in Clojure without recursion and the implementation also turned out to look very pretty to me.
-So here it goes:
+<span class="drops">O</span>n later 2011 I wrote a small article [1] on what I think is the most beautiful implementation of a factorial method in Ruby, in a non-recursive way.
+Recently, I did that in Clojure and the implementation also turned out to look very pretty to me.
+So here it is:

 {% highlight clojure %}